-Clean Sport Advisor Programme
+Introduction to Clean Sport

-We encourage you to become an Clean Sport Advisor to help your child and other athletes around them.
-Many parents like you have undertaken our programme and found it beneficial in being able to provide the right advice and quidance.
+We encourage you to complete the Introduction to Clean Sport eLearning course to help your child and other athletes around them.
+Many parents like you have undertaken our programme and found it beneficial in being able to provide the right advice and guidance.

-For more information on how to become an Clean Sport Advisor, visit the the Learning Zone on the UKAD website, www.ukad.org.uk.
+For more information on how to access the Introduction to Clean Sport eLearning course, visit the Clean Sport Hub via the UKAD website, www.ukad.org.uk.
 Register to complete the course and receive your certificate at the end.
 The course doesn't take long and offers valuable information to support your role.